actions/setup-node/README.md

 This action sets by node environment for use in actions by:

 - optionally downloading and caching a version of node - npm by version spec and add to PATH
 - registering problem matchers for error output
+- configuring authentication for GPR or npm

 # Usage